rackerlabs/rackspace-how-to/content/rackspace-email/adding-an-alias-with-rackspace-email.md

 type: article
 created_date: '2012-01-18'
 created_by: Rae D. Cabello
-last_modified_date: '2017-08-16'
+last_modified_date: '2017-09-21'
 last_modified_by: Nate Archer
 product: Rackspace Email
 product_url: rackspace-email
 ---

+This article shows how to create an alias that will forward to another mailbox or to multiple mailboxes on a domain.

+### Prerequisites

+- **Applies to:** Administrator
+- **Difficulty:** Easy
+- **Time needed:** 5 minutes
+- **Tools required:** Cloud Office control panel access

+For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 Aliases are a way to create an alternate name for an existing mailbox.
 For example, John likes to go by Johnny and would like to receive emails to both John@domain.com, for business partners, and Johnny@domain.com, for friends and family, without checking two different accounts.

-This article shows how to create an alias that will forward to another mailbox or to multiple mailboxes on a domain.

 ### Add a single alias